Movies: Escape or Compass?

 Because for those three hours, everything else ceased to matter.
 Not politics, social media, or whatever was waiting for us at work.
 Just pure, communal storytelling magic.

 And yeah, I know it’s a superhero movie.
-A big, nerdtastic CGI-fest with capes and nanotech and talking raccoons.
+A big, nerdtastic CGI-fest with capes, nanotech, and talking raccoons.
 But more importantly, it was storytelling at its peak.
 It cared about its characters and respected its audience.

 That night, it turned a theater full of strangers into a community.
 (Again, not too dramatic if you'd been there with us, I swear).